 5 Upgrades Homeowners Love When Remodeling in Philadelphia

 Regardless of whether you have a city home from the late 1800s or a suburban home built in 1980, a home renovation is a chance to make your home reflect you, while also maintaining some of its original character.
-We know it sometimes help to have a bit of inspiration so we put together 5 trends other homeowners remodeling Philadelphia have loved to help inspire you and your own project.
+We know it sometimes helps to have a bit of inspiration so we put together 5 trends other homeowners remodeling Philadelphia have loved to help inspire you and your own project.

 Rehabbed Original Floors

 Homeowners love their wood floors.
 And in Philly, many of them are taking advantage of the fact that older Philly homes have awesome old wood flooring.
 You may have to strip away a few layers on top of that wood, but keep searching and see what you find!
-Even if it is a little more costly, more people are choosing to refinish rather than replace with lower cost options such as wood laminate.
+Even if it is a little more costly, more people are choosing to refinish rather than replace with lower-cost options such as wood laminate.

 Mixed Material Kitchen

 So long subtle kitchen decor.
 Matching is out and mixing is in.
 From two-toned cabinets with a contrasting center island to mixed metal faucets, custom-colored appliances, bold backsplashes and decorative sink panels, the more patterns, the better.
 Plus, multi-functional islands featuring seating, storage, beverage fridges and more are pushing the “bigger is better” mantra harder than ever.

 While some entrance vestibules need a little modernization, others are just too cool to change.
 With funky tile or unique industrial vibe, this space merges outdoor and indoor elements to be inviting, yet practical throughout the seasons.
 Some homeowners will pay big bucks to add a vestibule to their entry, but many older Philly homes already enjoy the luxury - and just need a little refresh.